nikolowry/bromite-builder/README.md

     Where <commit-hash> is a long-format git commit.
     Defaults to master's HEAD.
     When set, any Chromium tag can be assigned to <revision>

+  --no-bromite-package-name
+    Use "org.chromium.chrome" for package name.
+    Overridden if <package-name> is set

   --no-bromite-patches
     Only apply patches from Bromite's chromium_patches_list.txt